Boxplot / Diagrams

 • Communication: Diagrams facilitate conveying statistical findings to non-statisticians

 Info: Graphical analyses do not replace numerical evaluation, but rather complement it.
-Always use diagrams in combination with calculated key values (e.g., mean, standard deviation, Cm/Cmk, Cp/Cpk).
+Always use diagrams in combination with calculated metrics (e.g., mean, standard deviation, Cm/Cmk, Cp/Cpk).

 Diagram Types

-The boxplot is one of the most important tools in exploratory data analysis.
-It compactly represents the distribution of a dataset and shows central tendency, dispersion, and any outliers.
+The boxplot is one of the most important tools of exploratory data analysis.
+It presents the distribution of a dataset compactly and shows the central tendency, the spread, and any potential outliers.

 Boxplot Structure